UBC-MDS/DSCI-532_2025_1_cookie-dash/reports/m3_reflection.md

 ## Intentional Deviations from Visualization Best Practices

 We have not intentionally deviated from any of the best practices that we learned in 531 regarding effective visualizations.

+## Challenging

+I added tooltips to our dashboard as inspiration from Group 4, who effectively use tooltips on their plots.
+Their implementation enhances data accessibility and interactivity.
+By integrating similar tooltips into our dashboard, users can view rounded ingredient quantities, units, and names without cluttering the visual space.
+This approach not only improves interactivity but also avoids complexity.